-A zero lot line is property where a home or building has at least one wall placed on the boundary of the property.
-In some instances, the building is designed so that two or even three walls are all on separate boundaries.
-This form of building construction is popular when individual plots are small because it maximizes living space at the expense of the yard.
-Another term commonly used to describe a zero lot line home is a narrow lot home.
+A zero-lot-line property is one where a home or building has at least one wall placed on the boundary line of the property, leaving virtually no room between the building and the boundary line.
+This can occur when individual plots are small, and it maximizes living space at the expense of the yard.
+Another term commonly used to describe a zero-lot line home is a narrow lot home.

-Zero-lot line homes commonly are found in urban renewal locations, cluster housing developments and anywhere it’s desirable to provide high-density buildings.
-Zero lot line buildings often fulfill the same function as condominiums, without some of the condominium disadvantages such as homeowners associations, lack of privacy and noise.
+Zero-lot-line homes commonly are found in urban renewal locations, cluster housing developments, and anywhere it’s desirable to provide high-density buildings.
+By essentially sticking as many people together in a single residential area, zero-lot-line buildings often fulfill the same function as condominiums or other types of multi-unit residential buildings.

-Are you a first-time homebuyer considering a zero lot line home?
-Use our new house calculator to see what you can afford
+Are you a first-time homebuyer considering a zero-lot-line home?
+Use our mortgage calculator to see what you can afford.

 Carol wants to buy a home in a suburban community.
 Before taking out her mortgage, she researches the lot’s boundary lines and finds that the front and both sides of the home she wants are right up on the boundary lines.
 She wonders if this is an acceptable compromise because the house is such a great deal, and decides that since she doesn’t plan to make any exterior renovations that she’ll take the home.